ncatlab/nlab-content/pages/5/3/4/3/3435/content.md

 =--
 =--

-This entry is about the book
+This entry is to record the reference

 * [[Pierre Gabriel]], [[Michel Zisman]]:

+  \linebreak

   **Calculus of fractions and homotopy theory**

+  \linebreak

-  Ergebnisse der Mathematik und ihrer Grenzgebiete, Band 35,
+  Ergebnisse der Mathematik und ihrer Grenzgebiete **35**

   Springer (1967)